OptometrY & Advanced contact lenses

 The majority of keratoconus patients have never heard of the condition at the time of their diagnosis.
-Unfortunately, it is the unknown attached to the new diagnosis that often creates a sense of shock and fear amongst keratoconus patients.
-In my practice, I see 5-10 keratoconus patients per day and I can clearly say that for a lot of patients, the shock and fear at the time of diagnosis doesn't always go away easily.
+Unfortunately, this often creates a sense of shock and fear amongst keratoconus patients.
+In my practice, I see 5-10 keratoconus patients per day and I can clearly say that for a lot of patients, the fear at the time of diagnosis doesn't always go away easily.
 It's for this reason that I always try to reinforce the key aspects of the disease and how we manage it.
 Here are the 5 things every person with keratoconus should know:

 Every person with an eye problem at some stage worries that they will go blind.
 If you are reading this and you have keratoconus listen to me clearly - you will not go blind.
 Keratoconus is NOT a blinding condition.
-It is a serious condition that requires hands-on management, but with proper management there is no reason why you should totally lose your sight.
+It is a serious condition that requires hands-on management, but with proper management it is completely manageable.

 2. Keratoconus is a bit of a pain in the backside

-Depending on the severity of your disease, having keratoconus usually cost $400-$700 per year averaged out over your lifetime.
-The larger costs will be at the start, and it usually becomes cheaper as you get older.
+Depending on the severity of your disease, having keratoconus will usually cost $400-$700 per year averaged out over your lifetime.
+The larger costs will be at the start, and it generally becomes cheaper as you get older.

 4. You Usually Have Multiple Options

 There was a time in the past where the only options for managing keratoconus were uncomfortable small hard contact lenses or corneal transplants/grafts.
 This has completely changed.
 We now have crosslinking for stabilising your condition, very comfortable scleral, miniscleral and hybrid contact lenses, soft contact lenses such as Kerasoft IC, PTK laser, toric lens implants, partial thickness corneal transplants and even developments in spectacle lens technology for keratoconus such as Shaw lens.
 It's for these reasons that every keratoconus patient should be able to see clearly.